Soviet war crimes: Deportation of the Pontic Greeks

 The prosecution of Greeks in the USSR was gradual: at first the authorities shut down the Greek schools, cultural centres, and publishing houses.
 Then, in 1942, 1944 and 1949, the NKVD indiscriminately arrested all Greek men 16 years old or older.
 All Greeks who were wealthy or self-employed professionals were sought for prosecution first.
 This affected mostly Pontic Greeks and other Minorities in the Krasnodar Krai and along the Black Sea coast.
 By one estimate, around 50,000 Greeks were deported.

 On 25 September 1956, MVD Order N 0402 was adopted and defined the removal of restrictions towards the deported peoples in the special settlements.
 Afterward, many Soviet Greeks started returning to their homes, or emigrating towards Greece.

 Deportation of the Crimean Tatars

 After the retreat of the Wehrmacht from Crimea, the NKVD deported around 200,000 Crimean Tatars from the peninsula on 18 May 1944.
-109,956 of them died, which represents 46% of the entire Crimean Tatar population.
+109,956 of them died, which represented 46% of the entire Crimean Tatar population.